rgstephens/financial-demo/data/nlu.md

 - is there a transfer fee
 - is there a xfer fee
 - how much is the transfer fee
+- what are the transfer charges?
+- what is the transfer charge

 ## intent:check_balance
 - How much money is on my account?